-nVidia wants to woo frugal gamers with weaker cards
+Nvidia wants to woo frugal gamers with weaker cards

-You may not have heard but the crypto currency card crunch is over.
+You may not have heard, but the cryptocurrency card crunch is over.
 There's no longer a global shortage of high-octane graphics cards and GPU hardware.
-The result, don't fall for under-powered products like nVidia's latest 3G GeForce GTX 1050.
+That means you no longer need settle for under-powered products like Nvidia's latest GeForce GTX 1050 3GB.

 With crippled memory architecture (96-bit bus not 128-bit) and less graphics RAM (3GB not 4GB), this card is underwhelming.
-In fact speaking with PC World, nVidia confirmed that the 3G GeForce GTX 1050 will only be about 10 percent faster than the budget 2GB version.
+In fact, speaking with PC World on Monday, Nvidia confirmed that the 3G GeForce GTX 1050 will only be about 10 percent faster than the budget 2GB version.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.